 1Password (Paid) | Best 2FA in a Password Manager

-1Password is a popular password manager but, it can also double as a two-factor authentication app.
-If you are already a premium user, then setting up 2FA for various accounts is pretty easy.
+1Password is a popular password manager but it can also double as a two-factor authentication app.
+If you are a premium user, then setting up 2FA for various accounts is pretty easy.

 Of course, the first step is to enable 2FA on the website you need to protect.
-The next step is to store the QR code or Pin generated by the website on 1Password.
-There is a step by step process of how to do that on their support page.
+The next step is to store the QR code or PIN generated by the website on 1Password.
+There is a step-by-step process for how to store QR codes or one-time passwords on their support page.

 If you are not already using 1Password it may not make sense to use the app for your authentication needs unless you are also in the market for a password manager.